Increasing Housing Choices in Neighbourhoods Study

 -

-this is an upcoming stage for Increasing Housing Choices in Neighbourhoods Study- Drafting housing policies and zoning considerations
+Increasing Housing Choices in Neighbourhoods Study has finished this stage- Drafting housing policies and zoning considerations

 - Community engagement